CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 >
 > For more information on how the score is calculated, [refer to the secure score documentation page](https://docs.microsoft.com/en-us/azure/security-center/secure-score-security-controls#how-your-secure-score-is-calculated).

-4. On the left side of the page, you can notice the **subscriptions with the lowest scores** – this section helps in prioritizing working on subscriptions.
+4. On the middle of the page, you can notice the **subscriptions with the lowest scores** – this section helps in prioritizing working on subscriptions.
 Since this demo is based on a single subscription, you will see only one.

 5. On the bottom part, you can see a list of subscriptions and their current score.
 To view the recommendations behind the score, click on **view recommendations**.